bytecodealliance/wasmtime/spidermonkey.rst

 ========================
-Cretonne in SpiderMonkey
+Cranelift in SpiderMonkey
 ========================

 `SpiderMonkey <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey>`_ is the JavaScript and WebAssembly engine in Firefox.
-Cretonne is designed to be used in SpiderMonkey with the goal of enabling better code generation for ARM's 32-bit and 64-bit architectures, and building a framework for improved low-level code optimizations in the future.
+Cranelift is designed to be used in SpiderMonkey with the goal of enabling better code generation for ARM's 32-bit and 64-bit architectures, and building a framework for improved low-level code optimizations in the future.